-Now that everything has been restored, replaced, and repaired, you are free to move back in your home!
+Now that everything has been restored, replaced, and repaired, you are free to move back into your home!
 While back in your newly-renovated abode, try to prevent flooding in the future if you are able and get back to your normal life ASAP.

 Water damage is a pain.
-Not only does it disrupt your life, but it is costly and time consuming.
+Not only does it disrupt your life, but it is costly and time-consuming.
 To avoid the headache, you need to get started on the water damage restoration immediately.
 If not, the water damage could lead to more issues down the line.

 To make sure that your water damage restoration goes on without a hitch, contact MasterPro Restoration.
 Day or night, MasterPro can help you recover from water damage and get back to your everyday life.